kbase/collections/docs/generate_genome_data.md

    * Using computational tools such as GTDB-TK
      * Please refer to the "Generate Genome Attributes" section above and follow the steps 1, 2, 3 as described.
 2. Prepare Taxa Count Data
-   * Process the GTDB taxonomy file by utilizing the script `gtdb/gtdb_taxa_count_loader.py`.
-   * Process the JSON file parsed from computational tools by using the script `TODO: to be implemented`
+   * Process the file containing taxonomy info by utilizing the script `TODO: modify gtdb/gtdb_taxa_count_loader.py`.
 3. Import JSON Format File Into ArangoDB
    * Please refer to step 4 in the "Generate Genome Attributes" section above.
    * NOTE: please make sure to use the collection `kbcoll_taxa_count` instead